-Mobiles can be used in a number of ways which help improve customer satisfaction, including targeted customer promotions and product offers, bank appointment reminders, real-time alerts, bill reminders, and customer surveys.
+Mobiles can be used in a number of ways which help improve both customer satisfaction, emotional connections, and customer loyalty, including targeted customer promotions and product offers, bank appointment reminders, real-time alerts, bill reminders, and customer surveys.
 Security and Privacy are paramount considerations when engaging customers through this channel, so innovative solutions need to be embraced to find a balance between trust and effectiveness.

 Transactional vs Promotional Messages

 Transactional mobile messages are sent to customers to convey information necessary for account maintenance or service, such as services provided by a bank for an account holder to retrieve their available balances; or two-factor authentication confirmation for high value transactions.

 Promotional mobile messages are sent with the objective of promoting your product or service.
 This category includes any sales & marketing campaigns which may or may not be solicited by the recipient.
 These messages are governed by stringent Security & Privacy regulations in addition to anti-phishing strategies.

 Clearly accessible and easily understood Privacy Policies are essential to maintaining trust.
 Regulations governing the use of mobile contacts vary between jurisdictions, but a number of key guidelines are usually applicable.

 Customer Service as a Source of Business Development

 Improving service quality offers a starting point in building the relationship with your target audience using mobile communication channels.
 This can help deepen long-term relationships with existing customers, and provides a basis for further valued added communications.